tlake/static-site/src/content/dnd/characters/npcs/tymphal.md

 ## Key Info

-- According to [Ignaraz](/dnd/characters/np-cs/ignaraz/), Tymphal lost one of his chief engineers, a duegar named [Magrin](/dnd/characters/np-cs/magrin/).
-He has apparently been abducted to [Fierna](/dnd/characters/np-cs/fierna/)'s tower.
+- According to [Ignaroz](/dnd/characters/npcs/ignaraz/), Tymphal lost one of his chief engineers, a duegar named [Magrin](/dnd/characters/npcs/magrin/).
+He has apparently been abducted to [Fierna](/dnd/characters/npcs/fierna/)'s tower.
 Without Magrin, Tymphal's operation has lost much of its operational efficiency.
-- Through Ignaraz, the party is employed by [Tymphal's Contract](/dnd/other-notes/tymphals-contract/) to collect Magrin from his captivity in the Caper at Fierna's Tower.
+- Through Ignaroz, the party is employed by [Tymphal's Contract](/dnd/other-notes/tymphals-contract/) to collect Magrin from his captivity in the Caper at Fierna's Tower.

 ## Relationships